 - We’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).

 - It’s easy to get turned around in any foreign city.
 Make sure to have a good city map and/or guidebook before arriving.

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.

-We want to know: What would you add to our list of things to do in Cairns, Australia on a budget?
+We want to know: Do you have more tips of what to do in Cairns?
+What would you add to our list of things to do in Cairns, Australia on a budget?
 Let us know in the comments!